Irrelon/ForerunnerDB/readme.md

 document because the operation *could* be an insert.
 For this reason, upserts should only contain data and no $ operators like $push, $unset etc.

+An upsert operation both returns an array of results and accepts a callback that will receive the same array data on what operations were done for each document passed, as well as the result of that operation.
+See the [http://forerunnerdb.com/source/doc/Collection.html#upsert](upsert documentation) for more details.

 ## Count Documents
 The count() method is useful when you want to get a count of the number of documents in a collection or a count of documents that match a specified query.